We only get paid when you do

 The current economic climate means that many businesses face significant challenges when trying to borrow the additional capital they need to evolve and grow successfully.
 Whether you need additional cash to invest in more modern, efficient plant, or you’re looking to branch out in a fresh area and could do with some fresh stock, finding a lender can be difficult.
 A merchant cash advance could be the solution!
 Particularly suitable for smaller businesses or an enterprise that hasn’t been running that long, a merchant cash advance is a simple, versatile way of obtaining the borrowing your business needs to retain its upward trajectory.

-A merchant cash advance is a sum of money which is advanced to a lender.
+A merchant cash advance is a sum of money which is advanced to a business, typically for an agreed upon percentage of future card sales.
 Rather than repayment being taken directly from a bank account, or being a fixed sum each month, the lender collects an agreed percentage of card payments made through a card terminal.
 The borrowed cash can be used for any aspect of the business which needs it: from the purchase of capital equipment, machinery and supplies through to staff wages or bill payments.
 Once your merchant cash advance has been agreed, how your business spends the money is entirely up to you.
 Unlike a mortgage or vehicle purchase loan, a merchant cash advance has no expenditure parameters.
 This results in it being an adaptable, versatile form of finance that’s appropriate for many different types of business.

 As indicated earlier, the main difference between a merchant cash advance and a traditional loan is that the loan amount, plus interest, is paid back on a percentage (factor) basis, rather than as a series of regular, equal instalments.
 Although there are minimum requirements around how many times a terminal is used (some lenders may also want to see that a large number of different customers are using the terminal, to reduce risk even further), the actual amount repayable each week or month is dependent on the level of sales.
 For example, if a pre-arranged repayment percentage of 15% is agreed, the borrower will take 15% from each card transaction.
 Normally the deduction is made automatically: transactions are processed in exactly the same way; the only difference in this example is that the amount which reaches the borrower’s bank account is 15% less than the amount which the customer paid.